-If you’re heading to Turkey, then it may be best for you to brush up on your history.
+If you’re heading to Turkey, it may be best to brush up on your history.
 Specifically, the history of the Turkish flag.
 Where did it come from anyway?

 What do the symbols and colors represent?
 The truth is, the flag has a rich history that’s full of conflict and triumph.
-On top of the history, there are tons of little fundamentals that you’ll need to know before visiting the country.
+There are tons of little fundamentals that you’ll need to know before visiting the country on top of history.

 1. Where Do the Star and Crescent Come From?